mohammedasifkvj/DSA_3/README.md

 # Data Structures: Trees, Tries, Heaps, and Graphs
 ---------------------------------------------------
-This repository contains implementations of fundamental data structures in JavaScript, designed for learning and practical application in various algorithmic problems.
+This repository contains implementations of fundamental data structures using JavaScript, designed for learning and practical application in various algorithmic problems.
 It includes Trees, Tries, Heaps, and Graphs, each with essential operations and example use cases.

 ## Table of Contents
 --------------------